-At Recruiterly.com we provide a simple solution to help you publish and automate the sharing of your unique content across Facebook, LinkedIn and Twitter – 3 powerful channels in the recruitment world.
+At Recruiterly.com we provide a simple solution to help you publish and automate the sharing of your unique content across Facebook, LinkedIn and Twitter.
+Three powerful channels in the recruitment world.

-While this is certainly not a step-by-step guide on how to master these respective top recruiting skills, and I may write one on each of them – it does hopefully shed some light on some of the (not all) key skills that are going to play an important role, moving forward.
+While this is certainly not a step-by-step guide on how to master these respective top recruiting skills.
+But hopefully shed some light on some of them (not all) key skills that are going to play an important role, moving forward.